Locomotion of the generalized Purcell's swimmer : Modelling, controllability and motion primitives: Local controllability analysis

-This idea of weak controllability is also of practical relevance since often just reaching the desired group component without strict requirement on shape of the system is sufficient.
-We make use of the controllabilty results from \cite{giraldi2013controllability}, \cite{kadamgeometric}, which state that the original planar Purcell's swimmer is controllable at this collinear configuration.
-We decompose the limb motion of the 3D swimmer into that of 2 planar swimmers as shown in the figures \ref{Limb motion in XY plane}, \ref{Limb motion in YZ plane}, and use the result that in each of these planes the planar swimmer's motion on $SE(2)$ group is locally fully controllable.
+The principal fiber bundle structure in the controllability analysis naturally gives rise to a finer notion of weak controllability, described in appendix \ref{B}.
+This idea is also of practical relevance since often just reaching the desired group component without strict requirement on shape of the system is sufficient.
+We make use of the controllabilty results from \cite{giraldi2013controllability}, \cite{kadamgeometric}, which state that the planar version of the Purcell's swimmer is strongly controllable at this collinear configuration.
+We decompose the limb motion of the 3D swimmer into that of 2 planar swimmers as shown in the figures \ref{Limb motion in XY plane}, \ref{Limb motion in YZ plane}, and use the result that in each of these planes the planar swimmer's motion on $SE(2)$ group is locally strongly controllable.

-Since the 3D swimmer's limbs are actuated in both the X-Y and Y-Z planes, the planar Purcell's swimmer's controllability results imply that, \begin{itemize} \item For the case of limb actuation in X-Y plane $(\phi_1 = \phi_2 = 0)$, the swimmer's translational motion is locally controllable in the X and Y axis directions, and the rotational motion about the Z axis is controllable. \item For the case of limb actuation in Y-Z plane $(\theta_1 = \theta_2 = 0)$, the swimmer's translational motion is locally controllable in the Y and Z axis directions, and the rotational motion about the X axis is controllable. \end{itemize} Thus, at this collinear configuration, we say that the swimmer is at least weakly controllable for its translational motion along all the 3 orthogonal axes, and for its rotation about 2 orthogonal axes transverse to the base link's axis.
+\begin{theorem} The 3D Purcell's swimmer is locally weakly-controllable in its collinear configuration \end{theorem} \begin{proof} Since the 3D swimmer's limbs are actuated in both the $x^B-y^B$ and $y^B-z^B$ planes, the planar Purcell's swimmer's controllability results imply that, \begin{itemize} \item For the case of limb actuation in $x^B-y^B$ plane, the swimmer's translational motion is locally controllable in the $x^B$ and $y^B$ axis directions, and the rotational motion about the $z^B$ axis is controllable.
+Hence, the achievable motion is in the Lie algebra of $SE(2)$, given as

+\item For the case of limb actuation in $y^B-z^B$ plane, the swimmer's translational motion is locally controllable in the $y^B$ and $z^B$ axis directions, and the rotational motion about the X axis is controllable. i.e. the achievable motion is in the Lie algebra of $SE(2)$, given as